calway/Metro-UI-CSS/source/components/hotkey/README.md

    - If no callback is provided, the default behavior is to follow the href or trigger a click

 2. The component automatically filters hotkey events when typing in form elements to prevent interference with normal typing.

+3. By default, the component prevents repeated triggering when a key is held down.
+For global hotkeys, you can enable repeat by adding the `data-repeat` attribute to the target element.